 After the marriage of his youngest daughter Catharine, in March, 1828, he required family help.
-He accordingly offered his oldest daughter, Catharine H. Yerger, then a widow, a home for herself and family, which she willingly The work was considerable accepted. as he was still engaged in farming and kept a number of cows besides his farming stock.
-His table, though frugal, was always generously supplied. and family visitors and friends were always welcome.
+He accordingly offered his oldest daughter, Catharine H. Yerger, then a widow, a home for herself and family, which she willingly accepted.
+The work was considerable as he was still engaged in farming and heart a purphene of course beidge big kept a number of cows besides his farming stock.
+His table, though frugal, was always generously supplied, and family visitors and friends were always welcome.
 Though brought up in the Reformed faith he did not believe in the received dogmas of the orthodox churches, but decidedly inclined to the more liberal doctrines which recognized the fatherhood of God and the brotherhood of the race.
 As one of his daugh-ters long ago remarked: If a Univer-salist church had existed during the period of his active life he would have given it his willing support.

-By his will on file in the Register's office, and which was modeled largely after that of his father (4) Michael Bright., Sr., he directs that that of his children shall apeach point two appraisers to value his large landed estate and then gives the choice of electing to his several children to take at the valuation, but not in the order of age.
+By his will on file in the Register's office, and which was modeled largely after that of his father (4) Michael Bright., Sr., he directs that children each of his shall point two appraisers to value his large landed estate and then gives the choice of electing to his several children to take at the valuation, but not in the order of age.
 His daughters are postponed to the sons, and fare very unequally in the division.
 The share of his son Michael, who went from home in 1821 and was not thereafter heard from, he directs to be held in trust for ten years after his death.
 In the event of not returning, it was to be equally divided among his remaining children.

-(3) Peter, 173-1197, Died of fever (3) Peter, 173-1197, Died of fever at Port Au Prince in the West Indies.
-(24) John, 175-1793, He died early in life.
-His tombstone is to be found on the Geo, Smith lot in the Charles Evans Comptens.
-Cemetery
+(23) Peter, 1774-1797.
+Died of fever

+(23) Peter, 1774-1797.
+Died of fever

+at Port Au Prince in the West Indies.

+(24) John, 1776-1793.
+He died early in

+life.
+His tombstone is to be found on

+the Geo, Smith lot in the Charles Evans

+Cemeterv Of (6) JOHN BRIGHT.

 Of (6) JOHN BRIGHT.
 (25) Henry, 1760.
 (26) Michael, 1762, m.
-Barbara Waters 1781-1833, by whom he had fifteen children, viz: John, Jacob, Catharine, Mar-garet, Henry, Sarah, Elizabeth, Bar-bara, George, David, Samuel, William, bara, George, David, Samuel, William, Ann Mary, Peter and Adam.
-He was married a second time, to Margaret Glass, who died in 1850, but left no issue.
+Barbara Waters 1781-1833, by whom he had fifteen chil-dren, viz: John, Jacob, Catharine, Mar-garet, Henry, Sarah, Elizabeth, Bar-bara, George, David, Samuel, William, Ann Mary, Peter and Adam.
+He was married a second time, to Margaret Class who died in 1850 but left poissue Glass, who died in 1850, but left no issue.
 (27) John, 1764.
 (28) Catharine, 1767.

-(29) Sarah, 1760, m. in 1762, John Her-
+(29) Sarah, 1770; m. in 1792, John Herman